 What Is The Treatment For Canine Plasmacytomas?

 Treatment for dog plasmacytomas varies.
 Sometimes, cryotherapy can be used.
 Dr. Christman reports they may not always need to be removed, as he has had personal success with canine clients using corticosteroids and an antibiotic, doxycycline.
 He says depending on the location, size, and tumor cell progress, these tumors can resolve on their own with aggressive medical therapy for four to six weeks and frequent rechecks with your veterinarian.

+If surgery is warranted, a biopsy is strongly advised to confirm the diagnosis and to ensure that all tumor cells have been surgically excised accordingly.
 Surgery may involve traditional excision under general anesthesia, the use of twilight anesthesia for local excision, cryotherapy, or laser surgery for extramedullary plasmacytomas of the skin.

 In Woody’s case, Dr. Julius Liptak, an oncology surgeon and surgical specialist in small animal surgery, recommended a mini mandibulectomy, an operation for benign or low-grade oral tumors of the mouth.
 A small wedge was removed, which included the mass and two incisor teeth.

 Preoperative and postoperative photos of dogs who underwent a unilateral rostral mandibulectomy can be seen here, with images of Woody’s pre- and postoperative photos below.
 The Merck Veterinary Manual reports when this type of tumor arises in the mouth, it tends to multiply.